 ACIAR is an Australian Government statutory authority that operates as part of Australia’s Aid Program within the portfolio of Foreign Affairs and Trade.
 It contributes to the aid program objectives of advancing Australia’s national interest through poverty reduction and sustainable development.

 User Review( votes)

 The Australian Centre for International Agricultural Research (ACIAR) is an Australian government authority and forms part of Australia’s international development cooperation program.
 ACIAR aims to enhance rural household incomes and broader economic growth by investing in international research partnerships that encourage agricultural development, sustainable use of natural resources and capacity building of benefit to partner countries and Australia.

 The candidate should have a very good command over the English language.

-Course Level: The studentships are available for pursuing postgraduate programme.
+Course Level: Scholarships are available for pursuing postgraduate programme.

-Study Subject: The studentships are awarded in the field of Agriculture, Forestry and Fisheries.
+Study Subject: Scholarships are awarded in the field of Agriculture, Forestry and Fisheries.

 - Students must be citizens of one of the ACIAR partner countries in the Pacific, namely Fiji, Kiribati, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu (and normally resident in that country).